ebuchman/blog/content/posts/hourglass.md

 Coming back to modern day and FX, an international clearing house was finally set up in 2002 with CLS (Continuous Linked Settlement), which completely dominates.
-So its less clear to me that FX still has the Hourglass structure Dan describes, at least so long as the "hourglass" designation depends on international relations being bilateral (it certainly did before CLS, which is what led to creating a clearing house).
+So its less clear to me that FX still has the Hourglass structure Dan describes, at least so long as the "hourglass" designation depends on international relations being bilateral (FX was a mess of bilateral settlement before CLS, which was the whole point of the clearing house).
 Perhaps there is still something to say about the Hourglass nature of markets even if they're served by multilateral clearing houses, given the highly exclusive nature of those institutions.
 CLS only has 70 members.
 CHIPS 42.
 It's not a dark web of bilateral relations per se, but the multilateral net is cast pretty tight.
-Of course members in both have complex webs of correspondent relations to extend indirect access to thousands of others (the nostro/vostro accounts they use for this date back to the revolution in 14th c banking).
+Of course members in both have complex webs of correspondent relations to extend indirect access to thousands of others (fun aside, the nostro/vostro accounts they use for this date back to the revolution in 14th c banking).

 The question I'm asking is how does this all change if we introduce a